NileshGule/pd-tech-fest-2019/README.md

 ```

-### 2.7 Browse RabbitMQ Management UI
+### 2.9 Browse RabbitMQ Management UI

 http://localhost:15672/

 Login to the management UI using credentials as `user` and `PASSWORD`.
 Remember that these were set duing the installation of RabbitMQ services using Helm.
 If you are using any other user, please update the username and password accordingly.

-### 2.8 Generate load using `Postman`
+### 2.10 Generate load using `Postman`

 I am using [Postman](https://www.getpostman.com/) to submit a POST request to the API which generates 1000 messages onto a RabbitMQ queue named `hello`.
-You can use any other command line tool like CURL to submit a POST request.
+You can use any other command line tool like CURL to submit a GET request.

-Use the `EXTERNAL-IP -13.67.52.226` with port `8080` to submit a post request to the API. http://13.67.52.226:8080/api/TechTalks/
+Use the `EXTERNAL-IP -13.67.52.226` with port `8080` to submit a GET request to the API. http://13.67.52.226:8080/api/TechTalks/Generate?numberOfMessages=200

 Make sure to set the method to `POST` and add the header with key as `Content-Type` and value as `application/json`.
 Also specify the body with a random integer as shown below.